 Be aware of durability ratings:

-Make sure you know how much you’re planning on using your system, and then check the usage ratings to be sure it’s prepared to handle that amount of painting.
+Make sure you know how much you’re planning on using your system, and then check the user ratings to be sure it’s prepared to handle that amount of painting.
 Most airless systems have annual usage ratings listed.
 They’ll tell you about how long a pump or motor can be expected to last.

 If you’re looking at using a compressor gun, make sure your compressor is either rated to 4X the CFM requirement of the gun (since spraying is a 100% duty cycle and most compressors are rated at a 25% duty cycle), or rated to slightly more than the gun’s requirement at a 100% duty cycle.
 No matter which system you buy, paying close attention to specs before you buy will pay off.